 Use COCC schedule of classes to plan your term.
 Determine your registration date and time and follow the COCC Registration instructions in the COCC DPP Handbook.

-COCC will likely drop you from your course if you do not attend the first day of the class!
+COCC will likely drop you from your course if you do not attend the first full week of class!
 OSU does NOT do this.
 Make sure you are indeed dropped from any courses you do not plan to attend.
 Refer to the COCC Attendance Requirement.

 COCC waitlist process is different than OSU.
 Take some time to understand each policy.